Matthew 12:1-50

 Jesus demonstrated the truth of His claim to be 'Lord of the Sabbath' (v.8),

-as He had previously demonstrated His credentials as Lord over disease, etc., in ch.
+as He had previously demonstrated His authority to heal all kinds of diseases, and to forgive sins, in ch.
 8 & 9.

 12:14 Then the Pharisees went out, and held a council against him,